Onemind-Services-LLC/cloudmydc-docs/docs/Kubernetes Hosting/Multi-Region Cluster Federation.md

 fedhost~$ mv kubefedctl /usr/local/bin
 ```

 3. To let KubeFed federating deployments, it must be able to interact with all of selected **Member Clusters**.
-To get this, you can use the following [RBAC](https://cloudmydc.com/) config file to create the necessary role to ensure connection from the [Host Cluster](https://cloudmydc.com/).
-Log in the master node of the [Member Cluster](https://cloudmydc.com/) via SSH and create a configuration file for example [member1.yaml](https://cloudmydc.com/) and paste the content below into it.
+To get this, you can use the following [RBAC](/docs/Kubernetes%20Hosting/Managing%20Kubernetes/Access%20Control) config file to create the necessary role to ensure connection from the **Host Cluster**.
+Log in the master node of the **Member Cluster** via SSH and create a configuration file for example **member1.yaml** and paste the content below into it.

 ```bash
 apiVersion: v1